skmin-lab/unixmd/docs/source/methods/main.rst

 where :math:`\underline{\underline{\mathbf{r}}}` is the collective index for electrons, :math:`\underline{\underline{\mathbf{R}}}` is for nuclei, and the subscript :math:`I` stands for an index of the eigenfunctions.
 The electronic wave function is paramagnetically dependent on
 :math:`\underline{\underline{\mathbf{R}}}` given at each time t.
-Plugging the above product into the full molecular time-dependent Schrodinger equation and approximating the nuclear equation further within the quantum hydrodynamics formulation, the coupled equation is derived as follows.
+Plugging the above product into the full molecular time-dependent Schrodinger equation and approximating the nuclear equation further within the quantum hydrodynamics formulation [#Madelung]_ [#Sakurai]_, the coupled equation is derived as follows.

 .. math::